The 60-second version

 Trail shoe lug depth — when it matters

 Shoe selection contributes a smaller effect than neuromuscular prep, but it is not negligible.
 The aggressive-lug trail-running shoe category — shoes with rubber lugs 4 to 6 millimetres deep — provides traction on wet leaves and muddy slopes that road shoes and minimal-lug shoes cannot match.
-A 2017 review by Tenforde and colleagues in Sports Medicine discussed the trail-shoe evidence base; the strongest case for aggressive lugs is on muddy or wet-leaf surfaces specifically.
+The published evidence on trail-shoe lug depth specifically is limited and mostly biomechanical rather than large controlled injury trials, so treat this as practical guidance rather than a settled research finding: the case for aggressive lugs is strongest on muddy or wet-leaf surfaces specifically, where the traction difference is most noticeable underfoot.

 The trade-off: deep-lug shoes feel awkward on hard packed surfaces and roads, and they accelerate stiffening of the rubber compound when worn primarily off-trail.
 Most recreational trail runners benefit from a moderate-lug shoe (3 to 4 millimetres) for general trail use and a more aggressive shoe (5 to 6 millimetres) reserved for the wettest leaf-and-mud weeks.
 A worn-out lug pattern — when the central forefoot lugs have flattened to less than 2 millimetres — meaningfully reduces grip on wet leaves and is worth tracking by visible inspection rather than mileage count.